Hello Winter. Hello Yukon!

 Kluane National Park

 To truly appreciate the conditions and landscape that the people and wildlife of the territory are a part of, soar above to see it in all its glory.
-A flight over Kluane National Park is a must (as are some anti-nausea meds, if you have a sensitive tummy like me).
+A flight over one Kluane, one of the most scenic National Parks in Canada, is a must (as are some anti-nausea meds, if you have a sensitive tummy like me).

 We were so close it felt as if we could reach our hands out of the plane and touch the tips of the St. Elias mountain tops.
 Rock faces broke through clouds, and frozen rivers weaved and forged through the landscape into Kluane Lake.
 There was a seemingly endless freeway of ice from the glaciers that twisted and turned through the valley.
 We even caught a glimpse of the highest mountain in Canada, Mount Logan, as it peeked through some clouds.